arezamoosavi/alimo.github.io/index.md

 **Detail:** In this app after start the atm data will be produced into kafka, then using spark streaming the data from that topic in kafka will be parsed and cleaned and saved into potgresql and hdfs; also the spark streaming job will be run with Airflow dag and the whole app is developed and deployed with docker and docker-compose

-**Tools:** Docker, Spark, Kafka, PostgresSql, HDFS
+**Tools:** Airflow, Docker, Spark, Kafka, PostgresSql, HDFS

 ---

 ### [Stock Data Analysis](https://github.com/arezamoosavi/stock-troy)

-**Detail:** In this app the price of Tesla stock is going to obtained and saved into hdfs every hour and at the end of the day a randomforest model is going to be trained to predict next day prices based on history prices; the model also is going to be saved into MinIO.
-All these tasks is developed on Airflow and deployed with docker.
+**Detail:** In this app the price of Tesla stock is going to obtained and saved into hdfs every hour and at the end of the day a random forest model is going to be trained to predict next day prices based on history prices; the model also is going to be saved into MinIO.
+All these tasks is developed on Airflow and built and deployed with docker.
 At end there is a bokeh app the plot history of prices and uses the model in minio to get next day price in real-time!

 **Tools:** Docker, Airflow, Spark, Minio, Bokeh, HDFS, Random-Forest